Fiscal Reform Project II (FRP II)

-- Train government staff to more efficiently and effectively carry out their core functions, on topics ranging from audit techniques and use of a medium-term debt strategy tool to customs valuation.
+- Train government staff, with a strong emphasis on women employees, to more efficiently and effectively carry out their core functions, on topics ranging from audit techniques and use of a medium-term debt strategy tool to customs valuation.

 - Improve compliance and collections functions of the Income and Sales Tax Department, thereby identifying as many as 65,000 previously unregistered individuals who have now been assigned taxpayer identification numbers.

 - Develop a performance audit function in the Audit Bureau to hold departments responsible for achieving targets, raising performance, and improving effectiveness.

 - Assist the government to achieve sustained savings in budget resources by improving public investment efficiency, specifically by contributing to feasibility studies and cost-benefit analyses for capital and mega projects.